aogarlid/Workshop_large_scale_nlp/docs/docker_cheatsheet.md

 ```
-# Notice the dot at the end (this specifies the directory in which Dockerfile is contained.
+# Notice the dot at the end (this specifies the directory in which Dockerfile is contained).
-# Also, of note: target tells with block of code to use in the multi-stage build Dockerfile.
+# Also, of note: target tells which block of code to use in the multi-stage build Dockerfile.

 docker build -t <image name> --target <target name> .